growingspaghetti/estonian-anki-deck-builder/CI Setup.md

-# Example of Docker, Gitea+Jenkins, Selenium
+# Example of Docker, Gitea+Jenkins - webhook & pipeline, Selenium

 It is important to bind docker services running in localhost with DNS name `dockerhost` by the means of shell and the docker proxy.